Real Estate Transactions in Las Vegas

 - The lender should be instructed to order the appraisal immediately and collect funds for the appraisal from whoever is paying for it.

 - The property inspection should also be set up immediately so that the results can be reviewed and accepted or rejected by the buyer during the due diligence period.
-Should there be items on the inspection list that the buyer wishes to have fixed by the seller, a separate form will be prepared itemizing those items.
+Should there be items on the inspection list that the buyer wishes to have fixed by the seller, a separate form will be prepared to itemize those items.
 Keep in mind that Bank foreclosures and short sales are mostly sold "as is, where is" with no repairs to be made.
 Short sale sellers have no money, and Banks will very seldom pay for any inspection items unless a major issue is found like mold or a structural defect.

 - HOA docs should be ordered immediately so that the buyer can review them in a timely fashion within the due diligence period.